 2. Write a business plan

-You’ll need to research the market and also prepare budget forecasts.
-You can download business plan and cash flow forecast templates from the UK government website here.
+You’ll need to research the market and prepare budget forecasts.
+You can download the business plan and cash flow forecast templates from the UK government website.

-3. Decide on your business legal structure
+3. Decide on your structure

 4. Choose a business name and address

-You will need to appoint directors and a company secretary, work out your shares and shareholders, write your memorandum and articles of association, open a separate bank account and register for corporation tax.
+If you’re setting up a limited company, you must appoint directors and a company secretary, work out your shares and shareholders, write your memorandum and articles of association, open a separate bank account, and register for corporation tax.

-6. Register with HM Revenue and Customs
+5. Register with HM Revenue and Customs

 Depending on the nature of your UK business, there may be additional requirements, such as: